Giabbi/ctf-writeups-THM/_writeups/Smol/solution.md

 And we should see:
 **IMAGE PLACEHOLDER**

+## Gaining a Foothold of the Machine - First Flag

 Great!
 Now we are this close to owning the machine, but wait!
 I know what you're thinking, you wanna go to revshells.com and plug a shell in there.
 Well, that's what I tried, but there must be some restriction on this backdoor since doing so results into nothing.

 We need to get a bit smarter amico mio, after trying some commands one caught my eye: